IgorNCosta14/Desafio-full-stack-web-chat/README.md

 ## Backend

-First navigate to `api` folder then run the docker script.
+First navigate to `api` folder then run the dev script.

 ```bash
 # change directory